 Why it’s so awesome: When it’s sunny in Brussels, all the locals head out to this park to enjoy the sunshine.
 In a busy modern city, it’s important to get out in nature sometimes and this is the easiest and the fastest way to do that.
 There is also a great museum in the park called the Royal Museum of the Armed Forces and Military History if you’re a war buff.

 What to do there: This is the perfect place to have a picnic, hire a bike and do some cycling, or just enjoy the sights and sounds of nature right in the middle of the city.
-So, take a picnic and enjoy it on the grass, or just hang out near the fountain and be a part of everyday life in Brussels.
+So, take a picnic and enjoy it on the grass, or just hang out near the fountain on the weekend in Brussels (Saturdays are always the best day for people-watching).

 #12 – Mini-Europe